os4d/birder/docs/src/security.md

 # Security

+!!! warning

+    In any healthcheck system - especially one that interacts with protected resources such as databases or APIs — it’s a best practice to use a dedicated service account with minimal, read-only privileges.

+    This approach limits potential damage in the event of a security breach, ensures auditability of healthcheck access patterns, and avoids accidental interference with critical application data.
+    By granting only the necessary permissions required to perform system checks (such as checking database connectivity or querying a lightweight status endpoint), you reduce the attack surface and align with the principle of least privilege, which is fundamental to maintaining secure and maintainable infrastructure.

 ## Overview
 All the configurations are stored crypted in the database and password cannot be read once saved.